douglascraigschmidt/LiveLessons/Java8/README.md

         methods.

 . ex9 - This example showcases and benchmarks the use of a Java
-        object-oriented and functional programming feature in the context of a Java ConcurrentHashMap, a Java SynchronizedMap, and a HashMap protected with a Java StampedLock used to compute/cache/retrieve large prime numbers.
+        Streams functional programming features in the context of a Memoizer configured with either a Java ConcurrentHashMap, a Java Collections SynchronizedMap, and a HashMap protected by a Java StampedLock.
+This Memoizer is used to compute, cache, and retrieve large prime numbers concurrently via Java sequential or parallel streams.
 This example also demonstrates the Java record data type, several advanced features of StampedLock, and the use of slicing with the Java streams takeWhile() and dropWhile() operations.